jagveer-loky/elasticobjects/README.md

 for to creating, accessing and modifing Java Object via keys/path.
 A type safe and ordered JSON serialization and deserialization is provided.

-With this generic functions it's possible to write generic classes e.g. for file or db access.
+With this object wrapper it's possible to write generic classes called calls e.g. for file or db access.